liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 called *Bloggers* along with a simple template.
 We'll call the site template *Bloggers* too.
 It should contain a single *Blog* page with the Blogs and Recents Bloggers portlets on it.
-First, navigate to the User Groups page of the control panel.
+First, navigate to the User Groups page of the Control Panel.
 Then click *Add* and enter the name *Bloggers* for your user group, and optionally, a description.
 Click *Save* to create your user group.

 Our next step is to assign an existing user to the *Bloggers* group.